Well, unless of course, if Harvard says they want to meet you to interview!!

 So, we’ll be warning you as you move through this first big milestone: Yes of course there’s a chance you’ll get invited to the next stage — especially this year, where for a variety of reasons, we expect schools including Harvard to be potentially issuing more invites than they typically would.
 If you get invited to interview at any school, it’s obviously an amazing compliment and a very strong sign indeed.

-Maybe with everything else in the world and the sea of change that is happening right now, things will be different this year.
+Maybe things will be different this year.
 We can hope for it.
-We will wait and see right alongside you for what destiny awaits next Tuesday for the current crop of amazing candidates that we know all of you to be.
+We will wait and see right alongside you for what destiny awaits tomorrow for the current crop of amazing candidates that we know all of you to be.